andikawilliam/line-chat-analyzer/README.md

     ```

 3. OPTIONAL: If you only want specific features, simply edit and comment the ones
-that are not desired.
-NOTE: For now, some features are dependent on the state of
+that are not desired. <br>NOTE: For now, some features are dependent on the state of
 the dataframe according the order it was processed.
 For instance, to get the
 frequency of chats (text only) per user, irrelevant shares and stickers needs
 to be deleted.